bernieplug/eepelican/content/blog/promotions-tracker-by-efficient-era.md

 ###How It Works.

-When you create a Product Promotion via Seller Central, orders that are processed through this promo code are tracked and reported back to the Promotion Tracker, which then allows you to sort and filter through products and promo codes; letting you know how effective each promotion was.
+When you create a Product Promotion via Seller Central, orders that are processed through this promo code are tracked and reported back to the Promotions Tracker, which then allows you to sort and filter through products and promo codes; letting you know how effective each promotion was.

 The value this tool can offer your Amazon FBA could be immeasurable.
 If you can track where your promo is getting the most conversions, you can focus on this specific area to become the most profitable.
 Maybe your promo had amazing results on Pinterest where you had put forth the least amount of effort, as opposed to Facebook, where your promo results were only just above average and had focused your marketing strategy.